manoharmadhira/manoharmadhira.github.io/culture/_posts/2022-11-21-cradle-ceremony.md

 ### Widen the Jhoola to increase airflow
 To allow free air movement, insert a 1/4 in. x 2-1/2 in x 2 ft. poplar board approximately midway to spread the saree.
 To ensure the wood does not slide, it is safer to cut a slot and few holes to tie the wood to the saree.
 You may use any other material that won't bend when pulled down.
 I prefer wood since it is light and sturdy.

 1. On each end drill two 11/32 in. holes about 0.6 in. from edge.
-These hole is just to tie a string to saree, so choose an appropriate size and location.
+These holes are for tying the wood to the saree, so choose an appropriate size and location.
 2. At about 1-1/2 in. from each end drill a 1/2 in. hole in the center along width.
 3. Cut a slot from the edge to the 1/2 in. hole using either a handsaw or a universal cutting tool.
 4. File away any rough edges using a fine wood/metal file or 100 grit or finer sandpaper (optional).